ToshioCP/Gtk4-tutorial/src/sec2.src.md

 OK, well done.
 However, you may have noticed that it's painful to type such a long line to compile.
 It is a good idea to use shell script to solve this problem.
-Make a text file which contains the following text.
+Make a text file which contains the following line.

     gcc `pkg-config --cflags gtk4` $1.c `pkg-config --libs gtk4`

-Then, save it in $HOME/bin, which is usually /home/(username)/bin.
+Then, save it under the directory $HOME/bin, which is usually /home/(username)/bin.
 (If your user name is James, then the directory is /home/james/bin).
 And turn on the execute bit of the file.
-Suppose the filename is comp, then the procedure is as follows.
+Suppose the filename is `comp`, then the procedure is as follows.

     $ chmod 755 $HOME/bin/comp
     $ ls -log $HOME/bin